A B C D E F G H I J M N O P R S T V W

 IT application or program controls are fully-automated (i.e., performed automatically by the systems), designed to ensure the complete and accurate processing of data, from input through output.
 They include:

-• Problem management - controls that ensure all application problems are recorded and managed in a timely manner
+• Problem management - controls that ensure that all application problems are recorded and managed in a timely manner

 • Input controls - controls that ensure data integrity fed from upstream sources into the application system